Ali Zandi: Early life and education

-He was inspired by his father when reciting books in gatherings when almost all people was uneducated.
+Ali Zandi was inspired by his father when reciting books in gatherings when many people were uneducated.
 He also found his interest through the sounds from nature.
-He was the classmate of Naser Razzazi and Najjmadin Gholami.
+He was a classmate of Naser Razzazi and Najmaddin Gholami.

-He received his diploma from the Bou Ali High School.
+He received his diploma from the Bou-Ali High School in Sanandaj.
 During high school, he was living with their relatives as he was unable to have its own places, consequently many relatives were familiar with his thoughts and goals.
-Ali Zandi was enthusiastic to pursue the higher education at university, and started teacher-training program at Dânshsara.
-However, he was not miserably successful because it coincided with the Cultural Revolution when universities closed for almost three years (1980–1983) that negatively affecting Ali's upcoming prospective.
+Zandi was enthusiastic to pursue the higher education at university, and stated teacher-training program at Dânesh-sarâ.
+However, he was not miserably successful because it coincided with the Cultural Revolution in Iran when universities closed for almost three years (1980–1983) so that negatively affecting Ali's upcoming prospective.

 Artistic life and political issues

 Ali continued his artistic life as a singer and singing trainer.
 He was one of the first singers to perform live concerts in a Kurdish City after Iranian Islamic Revolution.
 During 1986-2000 he was imprisoned several times as the poems of the songs were not in favor of local administrators and were considered as promotion of demonstration against the current regime.
 Ali was tortured specially in solitary cell by using multiple mock executions.
 He mostly resided in Sanandaj up to 2002 when he moved to Mahabad.
 However, owing to the cultural and political reasons, in both places, Ali had not sufficient income and always coped with economic challenges.
 Among the famous musicians who worked with Ali Zandi as instrumentalists and arrangers, were Anwar Gharadaghi, Rashid Fainezhad, Mozaffar Kamgar and Niaz Santoor.
 Ali believed that most of problem of Kurdish communities is due to cultural and educational poverty which is rooted from economic problem.
 He treated well and kindly with students and children and always encouraged them to study sciences and learn art specially music.